tanzu-end-to-end/tap-gitops-workshop/Stage-1-Base-Install.md

 ### Create a starter configuration for your cluster

-Navigate back to the $WORKSHOP_ROOT DIRECTORY.
-Clone this repo into this directory.
+Clone this repo into your workshop root directory.
 It won't be part of your GitOps install, but it contains some template files we can copy into your repo to get you started quickly:
 ```
+cd $WORKSHOP_ROOT
 git clone https://github.com/tanzu-end-to-end/tap-gitops-workshop
 cp tap-gitops-workshop/templates/tap-values.yaml workshop-clusters/clusters/workshop/cluster-config/values
 ```

 Familiarize yourself with the file you copied into your GitOps repo.
 It provides the `tap-values` configuration for your cluster, which you will recognize if you've installed TAP before.
 The format is slightly different, so don't just copy an existing `tap-values.yaml` as-is here.

-Open this file ($WORKSHOP_ROOT/workshop-clusters/clusters/workshop/cluster-config/values/tap-values.yaml) in an editor, and fill our the placeholder values: your wildcard DNS domain, the project path for your container registry, the username for your registry credentials, and the Kubernetes version your cluster is running.
+Open this file (`$WORKSHOP_ROOT/workshop-clusters/clusters/workshop/cluster-config/values/tap-values.yaml`) in an editor, and fill our the placeholder values: your wildcard DNS domain, the project path for your container registry, the username for your registry credentials, and the Kubernetes version your cluster is running.

 ### Add secrets to your configuration